-As a partner of the French Heritage Foundation since 2006, the Fondation TotalEnergies is particularly keen on supporting restoration projects involving young people who are unemployed or unqualified.
+As a partner of the French Heritage Foundation since 2006, TotalEnergies Foundation is particularly keen on supporting restoration projects involving young people who are unemployed or unqualified.
 Over the past 15 years, 270 restoration projects with a socio-economic impact have been backed and nearly 700 jobs created or maintained.

 France’s cities and countryside boast an abundance of eclectic heritage sites that are sometimes scarred by the ravages of time.
 Restoring them holds real historical, cultural, and economic benefits.
 These projects are indeed as many opportunities to generate employment, galvanize the regions, give people a sense of pride and recreate social ties.